 FFE(LOCAL) - STUDENT WELFARE: STUDENT ASSISTANCE PROGRAMS/COUNSELING

 The student assistance program shall be implemented based on the following principles and in accordance with FFE(LEGAL):

-The program shall also provide a structured, organized liaison between the existing school services and outside agencies.
-This shall include assisting and cooperating with the educational program of students and in the adjustment of the student returning from an outside placement.
+The student assistance program shall provide a structured liaison between existing school services and outside agencies, including assisting the adjustment of students returning from disciplinary alternative education programs, outside placements, and the like.